 The WA Flying Disc Association Inc (WAFDA) has legal and moral obligations to provide safe environments and responsibly govern flying disc sports in WA.

 Policies assist the Committee to adequately meet these obligations and to maintain responsible behaviour and to make ethical and informed decisions within the sport.

 Policies serve to inform everyone of his or her legal and ethical rights and responsibilities and the standards of behaviour that are required.
 It also covers the care and protection of children participating in our sport’s activities.

-The policies specifies who it applies to but generally this includes member, employees, board members, committee and sub-committee members, administrators, coaches, support personnel and players/athletes (and whether they are appointed, elected or selected to these roles); life members; parents, spectators and sponsors.
+The policies specify who it applies to but generally, this includes member, employees, board members, committee and sub-committee members, administrators, coaches, support personnel and players/athletes (and whether they are appointed, elected or selected to these roles); life members; parents, spectators and sponsors.

 Below are the policies that the WAFDA adhere to, some of which are from the Australian Flying Disc Association.

 - Anti Doping

 The complete list of AFDA policies, all of which are applicable here in WA, can be found here.